Skip to main content

 POWER LOOP (INTERMEDIATE RIDE)

 Lake Tahoe has tons of great trails for all levels.
-If you’re not quite ready for the Iron Butterfly, we have the fun and friendly Power Loop that starts and ends at the Corral Trailhead.
+If you’re not quite ready for the Tahoe Triple Crown, we have the fun and friendly Power Loop that starts and ends at the Corral Trailhead.
 The Power Loop is less suffering but no less fun.
 Named for time spent on Powerline Trail, this is a great option for anyone who wants to score the benefits of the ride!
 This ride is 7 miles long with just over 1000 feet of climbing.
 If you want to enjoy the trails in Meyers, but save the advanced ride for another year, this is a great option.
 Check the route HERE.

 There are 2 options to make it longer and more advanced if you want to push it: Climb up Sidewinder (400ft climbing) and add the final push to the top of Fountain Place Road (500ft climbing), where you’ll descend Armstrong Connector and Corral all the way back to the start.
 Have a little extra juice?
 Add on Armstrong Pass (4 miles and 1,300ft climbing) and you’ll be ready for the advanced ride next year no problem!